 While we appreciate the work may cause some inconvenience, we will do our best to keep this to a minimum.
 Importantly, this redevelopment will not increase staffing or patient levels at The Christie and therefore will not increase parking demand.

-As part of the construction, we are proposing to use The Grange (formerly Manchester Muslim Preparatory School) on the corner of Wilmslow Road and Cotton Lane, currently vacant and owned by The Christie Charity, for site offices and construction vehicle parking.
+As part of the construction, we will be using The Grange (formerly Manchester Muslim Preparatory School) on the corner of Wilmslow Road and Cotton Lane, owned by The Christie Charity, for site offices and construction vehicle parking.
 A robust construction management plan will be implemented, incorporating lessons learned and feedback received from local residents.

 We have carefully planned the building to protect existing trees to the rear of the existing site.
 Only a small number of trees will be affected, and we are committed to replacing these trees within The Christie estate.

-The clinical services currently located in the 2-storey temporary cabins will be relocated within The Christie hospital site during construction.
+The clinical services previously located in the 2-storey temporary cabins will be relocated within The Christie hospital site during construction.

-If you have any queries before or during the development, please contact: the-christie.developments@nhs.net
+If you have any queries during the development, please contact the-christie.developments@nhs.net

 Patients are at the heart of this project as we strive to ensure they continue to have the best possible experience and outcomes.